shankar2311/Rock-Paper-Scissor/README.md

         - No errors were found when passing through the official W3C validator.
     - CSS
         - No errors were found when passing through the official CSS Jigsaw validator.

+ - ***Deployment***

+    - The process to deploy the project to Github Pages are as follows:

+1. Log in to GitHub.com

+2. Select the GitHub repository and navigate to the settings.

+3. Find the Pages tab and click on it.

+4. From the source drop-down menu, select the "Deploy from a branch".

+5. And from the Branch menu, select the "main".

+6. Click the "save" button, the page will be automatically refreshed.

+7. A live link will be dispalyed on top of the page.

+## Credits

+- ***Content and code***

+    - The Basic idea of HTML structure is inspired from Code Institutes Rock Paper Scissors project.

+    - The Js code was Influenced and inspired from Code Institutes Rock Paper Scissors project and Js essentials lessions.

+    - Layout structure of the main page was influenced from Rock Paper Scissors project by Code Institute.

+    - README.md file was taken from the Code Institute readme-template.

+    - The Fonts were taken from [Google Fonts](https://fonts.google.com/)

+- ***Media***

+    - Images are taken from [google](https://www.google.com/)

+    - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

+- ***Acknowledgement***

+    - Very Thankfull to Code Institute Slack Community.